 - planning trips using various available tools

 The program aims to encourage public transit use and enhance personal mobility.
 The mobility that public transit provides creates opportunities to engage with your community for volunteering, socializing, sport and health, as well as for shopping and access to employment and education.

 The orientation is available via an online video or, if safety conditions allow, in-person sessions.
-After the orientation, participants will receive helpful resources, including complimentary transit fare products, to use to explore the Kelowna Regional Transit System. those who complete a brief follow-up survey will be entered into draws to win monthly transit passes and gift certifications to local businesses!
+After the orientation, Kelowna residents who participant will receive helpful resources, including complimentary transit fare products, to use to explore the Kelowna Regional Transit System.
+Those who agree to participate in a follow-up survey will be entered into a draw to win monthly transit passes.